 Project Lead the Way volunteers needed for the spring semester

 Our volunteers have raved about their experiences thus far with Project Lead the Way and the schools love the support from our employees!
 Come join in and lend a hand at Andersen Elementary and Conley Elementary schools to help teachers deliver PLTW modules to K-6th graders.
 PLTW students become problem solvers by using structured approaches, like the engineering design process, and employing critical thinking, but you need not be an engineer to be able to help!
 Volunteer every day, every week, or just once!
 Please contact Layli Mohtashami, if you are interested in volunteering during the workday at Andersen Elementary or Alan Tu if you could lend a hand at Conley Elementary!
-Openings at the school for the upcoming spring semester need your support and begin at the end of this month!
+The schools will close for spring break from March 13th-March 24th, but PLTW help will resume after the break.

 Desert Botanical Gardens Seeking Guest Guides and Docents

 Guest Guides provide visitors with a friendly face and enhance their experience by providing trail guidance, map orientation and daily schedule information and special interest areas locations and docents share desert knowledge with visitors and transform the visitor experience into one of discovery and meaning.
 Docents provide themed, guided tours and staff Discovery Stations in the Garden.
 If interested in lending a hand, fill out the online volunteer application here.

 Interested in helping others learn basic computer skills?